highcharts/highcharts/docs/dashboards/edit-mode.md

 The “Large”, “Medium”, and “Small” buttons change the width of the dashboard, to let the designer check how the dashboard will appear on smaller screens such as tablets and smartphones.

+## Add Component

 The `Add Component` button allows the user to add a new component.
 When clicked, a sidebar appears, which lets you choose the type of component you want to add and then by drag&drop component type can be selected and dragged to the correct place, which is also indicated by the drop marker.

+The sidebar lists the component types provided by the Dashboards API.
+Please note that [custom, user-defined components](https://www.highcharts.com/docs/dashboards/custom-component) will not be located there.

 ![edit-mode-sidebar.png](edit-mode-sidebar.png)

+## Component settings

+## Customizing the context menu

 The `contextMenu` option also allows you to edit, what should be inside the menu, which shows after clicking on the burger menu.
 The items can either be a string like `editMode` if it is a default button, or an object, which defines the button name, `onclick` event and some more options.
 Here is the example snippet of context menu button configuration:
 ```js